ehabhosam/fluiva/docs/nest-api.md

-# PlanSync API Documentation
+# Fluiva API Documentation

-This document outlines the endpoints available in the PlanSync API for managing plans, todos, periods, and blocks.
+This document outlines the endpoints available in the Fluiva API for managing plans, todos, periods, and blocks.

 ## Base URL

-All endpoints are relative to the base URL of your server, e.g., `https://api.plansync.com` or `http://localhost:3000`.
+All endpoints are relative to the base URL of your server, e.g., `https://api.Fluiva.com` or `http://localhost:3000`.

 ## Authentication